JuliaEarth/StratiGraphics.jl/README.md

 ![Flow Images](docs/flowimages.png)

-Each image can serve as a training image for a multiple-point geostatistical algorithm such as [ImageQuilting.jl](https://github.com/juliohm/ImageQuilting.jl):
+Each image can serve as a training image for a multiple-point geostatistical process such as [ImageQuilting.jl](https://github.com/juliohm/ImageQuilting.jl):

 ```julia